-A West End cat finds its way into a local Latin dance studio.
-There, floors fill with merengue, gafieira, and lambada dancers.
-Wardrobes burst with feathered and beaded samba costumes.
-Drums and percussion pieces are stacked like decorations.
+A West End cat finds its way into a Latin dance studio.
+The dancefloor is filled with gafieira, merengue, and lambada dancers.
+Wardrobes burst with sparkling samba costumes and drums and percussion pieces are stacked like Christmas decorations.
 As the cat settles in, as she watches class after dance class, she notices a problem.

-Under the guidance of charismatic Brazilian director, Tarcisio Teatini-Climaco, Australians stepped away from their electronic devices and into the arms of people whose paths they might never otherwise have crossed.
+Under the guidance of Brazilian director, Tarcisio Teatini-Climaco, Australians stepped away from their electronic devices and into the arms of people they had never met.
 They learned to hold one another.
-They came to understand that partner dancing – Latin partner dancing – is a joyful affair in which the whole is much greater than the sum of its parts.
-To achieve that passionate nirvana, they needed to support, appreciate, and enjoy one another.
+They came to understand that partner dancing – Latin partner dancing – is a joyful affair in which the whole greater than the sum of its parts.
+To achieve that passionate nirvana they needed to support, appreciate, and enjoy one another.
 And that’s what they did.

 Where can I read it?

-Andromeda Spaceways Inflight Magazine #65 (Australia)
+Andromeda Spaceways Inflight Magazine #65 (Australia).
+Find it here>